 7. Provide IRB Approvals, Agreements, and Analysis Plans

-If the CAC approves your project, you must submit the following agreements and approvals within two months of receiving approval before the lab analyses can be scheduled:
+If the CAC approves your project, you must submit the following agreements and approvals within two months of receiving approval before the lab analyses can be scheduled.
+We cannot guarantee fulfillment of laboratory and or data analysis services in if these documents are not submitted on time.

 - Provide a letter from your IRB attesting that the original study consent permits the use of samples and data for your CHEAR project.
 This approval will indicate that data submission and subsequent data sharing for research purposes are consistent with the informed consent of study participants from whom the data were obtained.